 “A searing, brilliant, moving, and utterly original Civil War novel, told by the guilt-ravaged Virginia infantryman Tom Smiley whose own war never ended―at least not until a young couple move into his now-historic childhood home and start renovating, literally taking the past apart brick by brick, pots and pans, faded velvet curtains, cedar chests and china dishes and rusted hairpins, and even the tattered blue handkerchief box that contains his medals from the Battle of Gettysburg 25th and 50th reunions… bringing it all back.
 A stirring meditation on guilt and redemption.”

 "Tom’s experiences, so vividly described, highlight the futility, chaos and hopelessness of war.
-Long Shadows is a deep and thought-provoking novel."
+The Last of What I Am is a deep and thought-provoking novel."

 “What really haunts us–our own mistakes, or the weight of history?
 Based closely on the true story of her own uncanny encounters in an inherited antebellum Virginia farmhouse and old letters she found there, Abigail Cutter has crafted a novel that plumbs the painful history of a common soldier in the Civil War, and the burdens he cannot set down.
 A riveting read, rich in historic detail and moral complexity.”